evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

  The [WLTP range](../../../../guides/understandingrange/wltp) is 430 km (267 mi).
 The consumption is 13,4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 84 minutes, while a more common scenario of 10-80% would take 41 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 36% resulting in an actual charge speed including time loss on 82kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 36%, resulting in an actual charge speed, including time loss on 82kW.
 Each charge session would take 18 minutes and 60 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 52 minutes to drive.
 This trip will require five charge session(s) charging from 0% to 37%.
 The total time lost for charging will be 93 minutes.